thejennywang/cv/README.md

 Experience
 ----------

-I have studied and worked in international and multicultural environments in the U.S., France, Japan, Taiwan and Korea.
+I have studied and worked in international and multicultural environments in the U.S., France, Japan, Taiwan, and Korea.

 ### ThoughtWorks
 **Junior Consultant/Quality Analyst: March 2014-April 2014**